-Xero has a wide array of different apps that you can connect, either by getting them from the Apple Store or Google Play or by using the Intuit App collections.
+Xero has a wide array of different apps that you can connect to, either by getting them from the Apple Store or Google Play or by using the Intuit App collections.

-Quickbooks also does well in terms of apps and connectivity with a wide array available on their marketplace.
-These range from time trackers to inventory.
+Quickbooks also does well in terms of apps and connectivity with a wide range available on their marketplace.
+These vary from time trackers to inventory.

-FreeAgent has fairly limited options here.
-It still, however, does have some keys apps that will integrate well including things like Zapier, Stripe and Basecamp.
+FreeAgent has fairly limited options.
+It still does, however, have some keys apps that will integrate well including things like Zapier, Stripe and Basecamp.

 If you are running a highly integrated business such as an eCommerce company then you need to make sure that your financial software will work with your other systems.